getsolus/solus-site.github.io/content/blog/2014/06/2014-06-03-evolve-os-validation-iso/index.md

 * Ensure package management behaves as expected
 * Ensure there are no service failures or strange log entries
-* Ensure no excess files are installed (Identify packages installing files to /usr/include for example, pacakges that must be split.
+* Ensure no excess files are installed (Identify packages installing files to /usr/include for example, packages that must be split.
 I'm aware of this issue but having a list to work with is nice) -- consult `pisi search-file <PATH>`
 * Ensure networking, SSL, etc, work as expected.
 * Ensure PAM/auth/security is working (using the live account, root, sudo)